 A comfort food that jumped the pond and landed on many Southern tables is shepherd’s pie.
 The meat base of this dinner must be lamb in order to be called shepherd’s pie.
 If beef is used, then it is a Cottage pie.
 For this recipe, we started the lamb in the slow cooker to deepen the flavors.
 Layer in green peas, carrots, and onions and top with a layer of prepared mashed potatoes.
 You’re family will love gathering around the table for this comforting dinner.

-Warm, comforting, and so delicious, this classic potato soup is the ultimate bowl of comfort food.
-Becuase more cheese is always better, this classic soup gets a double hit of cheese--both stirred into the soup and sprinkled over the top.
+Classic, comforting, and so delicious, this easy potato soup is the ultimate bowl of comfort food.
+Because more cheese is always better, this classic soup gets a double hit of cheese—both stirred into the soup and sprinkled over the top.
 Bacon bits lend a baked potato flavor and feel to this creamy, crowd-pleasing soup.
+Plus, it’s super easy.
 Simply place the ingredients into a slow cooker and let it do all of the work for you.

 Irish Soda Loaf